jundalisay/superblist/content/en/superphysics/principles/chapter-05.md

 ---
 title: "Desire and the Two Forces"
-# title: "Everything is an Idea"
 #, Propelled by Feelings
 heading: "Chapter 5"
 date: 2020-01-02
 weight: 16
-img: /photos/meta/yinyang.jpg
+image: /photos/meta/yinyang.jpg
 description: "Everything in existence is created by the two forces"
 contributors: ['Juan']
 icon: /icons/sp.png
 tags: ['Lao Tzu', 'Yin Yang']
 # categories: ['Superphysics']
 comments:
-  - img: "/avatars/huong.jpg"
+  - image: "/avatars/huong.jpg"
     content: "How can we control our desires?"
     commentdate: 2022-04-01
 ---